Last updated: November 27th, 2019

 Just check out my complete list of the best weighted blankets below to see my top recommendations…

-The SensaCalm Therapeutic Small Weighted Blanket (Amazon) is the best weighted blanket for children with ADHD and similar sensory difficulties.
+SensaCalm’s Small Weighted Blankets are the best weighted blankets for children with ADHD and similar sensory difficulties.

-This is because SensaCalm blankets are custom-made, evenly distributed with 100% cotton, and designed to fit your child’s body to near perfection (depending on your child’s weight).
+This is because SensaCalm blankets are evenly distributed with 100% cotton and designed to fit your child’s body to near perfection (depending on your child’s weight).

-The InYard Premium Weighted Blanket (Amazon) is another high-quality weighted blanket that many children love.
+The Quility Premium Weighted Blanket (Amazon) is another high “quility” weighted blanket that many children love.

 This is a weighted blanket that’s made with quality materials right here in the USA.
 And, it comes with a risk-free guarantee.
 You can’t really go wrong here.

-The InYard blanket is also hand-washable, and requires air drying only (this is another sign of a premium-quality blanket).
+The Quility blanket is also hand-washable, and requires air drying only (this is another sign of a premium-quality blanket).

-It’s also worth noting that the InYard blanket designs are some of the best that you’ll find.
+It’s also worth noting that the Quility blanket designs are some of the best that you’ll find.

 So, this weighted blanket is an overall awesome product that shouldn’t be overlooked.